Jomo Kenyatta: Preparing for independence: 1961–1963

 Renison decided to release Kenyatta before Kenya achieved independence.
 He thought public exposure to Kenyatta prior to elections would make the populace less likely to vote for a man Renison regarded as a violent extremist.
 In April 1961, the government flew Kenyatta to Maralal, where he maintained his innocence of the charges but told reporters that he bore no grudges.
 He reiterated that he had never supported violence or the illegal oathing system used by the Mau Mau, and denied having ever been a Marxist, stating: "I shall always remain an African Nationalist to the end".
 In August, he was moved to Gatundu in Kikuyuland, where he was greeted by a crowd of 10,000.
 There, the colonial government had built him a new house to replace that they had demolished.
 Now a free man, he travelled to cities like Nairobi and Mombasa to make public appearances.

 After his release, Kenyatta set about trying to ensure that he was the only realistic option as Kenya's future leader.
 In August he met with Renison at Kiambu, and was interviewed by the BBC's Face to Face.
 In October 1961, Kenyatta formally joined KANU and accepted its presidency.
 In January 1962 he was elected unopposed as KANU's representative for the Fort Hall constituency in the legislative council after its sitting member, Kariuki Njiiri, resigned.

 Kenyatta became close friends with the last British Governor of Kenya, Malcolm MacDonald, who helped speed the process of independence.

 Kenyatta traveled elsewhere in Africa, visiting Tanganyika in October 1961 and Ethiopia in November at the invitation of their governments.
 A key issue facing Kenya was a border dispute in North East Province, alongside Somalia.
 Ethnic Somalis inhabited this region and claimed it should be part of Somalia, not Kenya.
 Kenyatta disagreed, insisting the land remain Kenyan, and stated that Somalis in Kenya should "pack up [their] camels and go to Somalia".
-In June 1962, Kenyatta travelled to Mogadishu to discuss the issue with the Somalian authorities, but the two sides could not reach an agreement.
+In June 1962, Kenyatta travelled to Mogadishu to discuss the issue with the Somali authorities, but the two sides could not reach an agreement.